A-35 Vengeance, U.S. Dive Bomber

 Models prior to Mk.IV used a 1600 hp (1193 kW) R-2600-19 engine.

 The design team, led by Richard Palmer, received the specification in July 1940, at a time when the capabilities of the dive bomber as a ground support aircraft were inflated by the purported successes of the German Ju-87 Stuka in Europe.
-By the time the first prototype flew in July 1941, the limitations of the dive bomber were already beginning to be recognized, and by the time production aircraft began to be delivered in November 1942 the Vultee was already obsolescent.
+By the time the first prototype flew in July 1941, the limitations of the dive bomber were already beginning to be recognized, and by the time production aircraft began to be delivered in November 1942 the Vultee was already regarded as obsolescent.

 Most were converted to target tugs by the various air forces that received them.